isomerpages/govtech-corp/media/technews/_posts/2022-10-20-post-Good Bots vs Bad Bots: Know the difference and protect yourself.md

 <h3>Sounds great, but I’m sensing a but…</h3>
 <p>Right again!
 Software can also be made to run automated tasks with malicious
 intent.
-They can flood a website with visits at high speed, causing it to crash under a denial of service&nbsp;<a href="https://en.wikipedia.org/wiki/Denial-of-service_attack" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">DDoS</a>&nbsp;attack.
+They can flood a website with visits at high speed, causing it to crash under a denial of service&nbsp;DDoS&nbsp;attack.
 Financial crimes can also be committed by using bots to repeatedly login to a bank’s website in an attempt to take over customer accounts.</p>
 <p>Bots can also be used to send out spam through email and social media.
-You may have heard of Elon Musk’s&nbsp;<a href="https://www.bbc.com/news/business-62144776" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">fight</a>&nbsp;with
-Twitter over the exact number of bot accounts on the platform.</p>
+You may have heard of Elon Musk’s&nbsp;fight&nbsp;with Twitter over the exact number of bot accounts on the platform.</p>
 <h3>Yikes!
 What can I do to protect myself?</h3>
 <p>Bat bot threats typically target businesses and institutions, but individuals
 can also fall prey to such attacks.
 You can take some simple steps to minimise